-To accept any offer of admission, a nonrefundable matriculation deposit (\$100 or \$200 for international students) is required, and the deposit may be remitted by credit card, check, or money order made payable to High Point University; do not send cash.
+To accept an offer of admission, a nonrefundable matriculation deposit is required, and the deposit may be remitted by credit card, check, or money order made payable to High Point University; do not send cash.
 A matriculation deposit is good only for the term of admission for which it was paid.
 A matriculation deposit cannot be waived.